ujr/wildmatch/README.md

-signal an error; in this case it is probably best to skip forward to the next byte in range 0..127, that is, the next valid starting byte in the UTF-8 sequence; alternatively, we could return an error flag (instead of true/false).
+signal an error; in this case it is probably best to skip forward to the next byte in range 0..127, that is, the next valid starting byte in the UTF-8 sequence; alternatively, wildmatch could return an error flag (instead of true/false).

-The decoder could have a signature similar to these
+The decoding routine could have a signature similar to these

 ```c
 int decode(void *buf, int *pc);